Ukrainian architecture

-Ukrainian architecture has initial roots in the Eastern Slavic state of Kyivan Rus.
-After the 12th century, the distinct architectural history continued in the principalities of Galicia-Volhynia and later in Grand Duchy of Lithuania, Ruthenia and Žemaitia.
+Ukrainian architecture has initial roots in the Eastern Slavic state of Kievan Rus'.
+After the Mongol invasion of Kievan Rus', the distinct architectural history continued in the principalities of Galicia–Volhynia and later in the Grand Duchy of Lithuania.
 During the epoch of the Zaporozhian Cossacks, a style unique to Ukraine developed under the influences of the Polish–Lithuanian Commonwealth.

-After the union with the Tsardom of Russia, architecture in Ukraine began to develop in different directions, with many structures in the larger eastern, Russian-ruled area built in the styles of Russian architecture of that period, whilst the western Galicia was developed under Austro-Hungarian architectural influences.
-In both cases producing fine examples.
-Ukrainian national motifs would eventually be used during the period of the Soviet Union and in modern independent Ukraine.
+After the union with the Tsardom of Russia, architecture in Ukraine began to develop in different directions, with many structures in the larger eastern, Russian-ruled area built in the styles of Russian architecture of that period, whilst the western Galicia was developed under Austro-Hungarian architectural influences, in both cases producing fine examples.
+Despite this, Ukrainian national motifs would continue to be used and have seen a resurgence starting from the early 20th century, during some periods of the Soviet era and in modern independent Ukraine.

+History

+Ancient era

+First monuments of stone architecture in the territory of modern Ukraine stem from the Antiquity.
+Stating from the 8th century BC, numerous Greek colonies appeared on the northern Black Sea coast, the most prominent among them being Tyras (modern-day Bilhorod-Dnistrovskyi), Olbia, Chersonesus, Theodosia, Panticapaeum (now Kerch) and others.
+Initially the architecture of those settlements was strongly influenced by the building traditions of Ionia, from which many of the colonists stemmed, but starting from the 5th century BC Athenian influence became obvious in the region.
+During the first centuries of the new era Hellenistic architecture became widespread in the Pontic area.
+Among valuable structures preserved from the era of Greek colonization in modern-day Ukraine are ruins of defensive walls, residential houses and temples, elements of columns.